To start off, do not confuse Facebook analytics with Facebook Insights.

 The PEOPLE tab from the Insights menu provides especially interesting information.

-Look at this bounty!
-Number of women fans, number of men fans, what percentage falls into various age groups, what country and city they come from, and what language they speak.
+Look at this bounty of data!
+Number of women fans, number of men fans, what percentage falls into various age groups, what country and city they come from, and what language they speak!

 The Overview tab brings up some intriguing data.
+Scroll down to see all the sources of information available.
 We especially like the “Pages to Watch” graphic.
-You can specify your competitors and Facebook will show you the responses their posts get.
+You can specify your competitors’ pages and Facebook will show you the responses their posts get.
 Interesting!

 Once your fans number in the thousands, you can start to think about buying one of those Facebook analytics programs to help manage the data, but until then, Facebook Insights is all the reporting you need.